Looking to create a micro job board with WordPress? MicroJobEngine might be for you.

 Withdrawing money as a seller

 Retaining quality sellers is of paramount importance.
-To that end we want a nice easy way for them to get paid don’t we?
+To that end, we want a nice easy way for them to get paid to don’t we?

 Thankfully the MicroJobEngine theme has us covered for sellers.
 Sellers can simply put in the amount they wish to withdraw.
 Their preferred payment method and their secure code.

-All they have to do is enter in their secure code to authorize a request for payment and the administrator will get notified and can process the payment or refuse it.
+All they have to do is enter their security code to authorize a request for payment and the administrator will get notified and can process the payment or refuse it.